Apply for a Sign Permit for restaurants, offices, or retail stores.

 To expedite the sign permit application process, please ensure the proposed signage complies with the City of Surrey Sign Bylaw and any applicable Development Permits and/or Development Variance Permits (consult Area Planning to review approved permits).

-Sign Permit does not grant building occupancy or authorize business operations.
+Sign Permit issuance does not grant building occupancy or authorize business operations.
 Final approval of the subject Tenant Improvement Building Permit and a Business License are required.

 - Electrical Permit